New York wine: History

 The state of New York's wine production began in the 17th century with Dutch and Huguenot plantings in the Hudson Valley region.
+Grapes were first planted on Manhattan Island in 1647 and in 1667 by French Huguenots in Ulster County, marking the earliest documented viticulture in the state.
 Commercial production did not begin until the 19th century.
+The first commercial vineyard and winery in the Hudson Valley was established in 1827 at Croton Point, and the first Finger Lakes vines were planted in 1829 by Rev. William Bostwick.
 New York is home to the first bonded winery in the United States of America, Pleasant Valley Wine Company, located in Hammondsport.
 It is also home to America's oldest continuously operating winery, Brotherhood Winery in the Hudson Valley, which has been making wine for almost 175 years.

 In 1951 Konstantin Frank emigrated from Ukraine to New York, to work at Cornell University's Geneva Experiment Station.
 Frank went on to become one of the major architects of modern Finger Lakes viticulture industry.
+Frank and Charles Fournier proved that Vitis vinifera could survive in New York's cold climate, sparking a statewide shift towards European grape varieties and dramatically improving wine quality.

-In 1976, when the Farm Winery Act was passed in New York, the state had only 19 wineries, all located in the Finger Lakes and Long Island regions.
+In 1976, when the New York Farm Winery Act was passed, the state had only 19 wineries, all located in the Finger Lakes and Long Island regions.
 By 1985, there were 63 wineries in the two regions.
+This act triggered an increase in wineries enabling small family run operations and establishing the foundation of New York's modern wine renaissance.
+New York now has over 470 wineries statewide, reflecting the long term impact of the 1976 legislation.

-In 2011, the New York wineries were given another boost when Governor Andrew Cuomo signed the Fine Winery Law (S.4143-a/A.7828-a) into law, allowing each farm winery to operate up to 5 tasting rooms as a single entity, rather than requiring a separate license for each.
+In 2011, the New York wineries were given another boost when Governor Andrew Cuomo signed the Fine Winery Law (S.4143A.7828-A) into law, allowing each farm winery to operate up to 5 tasting rooms as a single entity, rather than requiring a separate license for each.
 The act also streamlined the paperwork involved in direct shipping wine to customers, and allowed wineries to use custom-crush facilities or rent equipment and space from existing wineries, rather than requiring wineries to own all their equipment.